akka/akka/docs/src/main/paradox/scala/http/client-side/websocket-support.md

 Messages sent and received over a WebSocket can be either `TextMessage` s or `BinaryMessage` s and each of those has two subtypes `Strict` or `Streamed`.
-In typical applications messages will be `Strict` as WebSockets are usually deployed to communicate using small messages not stream data, the protocol does however allow this (by not marking the first fragment as final, as described in [rfc 6455 section 5.2](https://tools.ietf.org/html/rfc6455#section-5.2)).
+In typical applications messages will be `Strict` as WebSockets are usually deployed to communicate using small messages not stream data, the protocol does however allow this (by not marking the first fragment as final, as described in [RFC 6455 section 5.2](https://tools.ietf.org/html/rfc6455#section-5.2)).

 For such streamed messages `BinaryMessage.Streamed` and `TextMessage.Streamed` will be used.
 In these cases the data is provided as a `Source[ByteString, NotUsed]` for binary and `Source[String, NotUsed]` for text messages.